CHRISCARLON/Street-Manager-Open-Data/README.md

 > [!Note]
 > **This is a work in progress.**
 > **Contains public sector information licensed under the Open Government Licence v3.0.**
-> **Please note that The Street Manager Data Explorer is for educational purposes only and does not have the endorsement, affiliation, support or approval of the Secretary of State for Transport.**
+> **Please note that the Street Manager Data Explorer is for educational purposes only and does not have the endorsement, affiliation, support or approval of the Secretary of State for Transport.**
 > **If you notice a bug or want to contribute please email me at StreetManagerExplorer@gmail.com or via GitHub.**

 ---